ganiba/WSS17/README.md

 # WSS17
-Educative Innovative Track - Animated Courses and Books "Tools en Contents"
+Educative Innovative Track - Development of Book Chapters on Signals and Systems